szcompressor/cuSZ/README.md

 How do SZ and pSZ/cuSZ work?
 </summary>

-Prediction-based SZ algorithm comprises four major parts,
+The prediction-based SZ algorithm comprises four major parts,

 0. User specifies error-mode (e.g., absolute value (`abs`), or relative to data value magnitude (`r2r`) and error-bound.
 1. Prediction errors are quantized in units of input error-bound (*quant-code*).
 Range-limited quant-codes are stored, whereas the out-of-range codes are otherwise gathered as *outlier*.
-3. The in-range quant-codes are fed into Huffman encoder.
+3. The in-range quant-codes are fed into a Huffman encoder.
 A Huffman symbol may be represented in multiple bytes.
-4. (CPU-only) additional DEFLATE method is applied to exploit repeated patterns.
+4. (CPU-only) An additional DEFLATE method is applied to exploit repeated patterns.
 As of CLUSTER '21 cuSZ+ work, an RLE method performs a similar pattern-exploiting.

 </details>